Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 ### Speech Data Augmentation
 Also, you can use my repository [ speech-data-augmentation](https://github.com/Rumeysakeskin/speech-data-augmentation) to **increase the diversity** of your dataset augmenting the data artificially for ASR models training.

+### Sub-word Encoding CTC Model
+A sub-encoding model accepts a sub-word tokenized text corpus and emits sub-word tokens in its decoding step.
+This repository will detail how we prepare a CTC model which utilizes a sub-word Encoding scheme.
+We will utilize a pre-trained Citrinet model trained on roughly 7,000 hours of English speech as the base model.
+We will modify the decoder layer (thereby changing the model's vocabulary) for training.

 ### Build Custom Subword Tokenizer
 - #### The necessity of subword tokenization